14th Hong Kong Film Awards

-The 14th Hong Kong Awards ceremony, honored the best films of 1994 and took place on 23 April 1995 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
+The 14th Hong Kong Film Awards ceremony, honored the best films of 1994 and took place on 23 April 1995 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
 The ceremony was hosted by John Sham and Meg Lam, during the ceremony awards are presented in 17 categories.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.